themetalfleece/twitch-video-commands/README.md

 2) Run `yarn` to install the project dependencies
 3) To build the app, navigate to the project root and run `yarn build`
 4) To run the app, navigate to the project root and run `yarn start`
+5) In development, you can combine both of the above steps by running `yarn dev`.
+This will also auro-reload the app on any change
+   * For this to run, you need to run once `yarn global add nodemon ts-node`
-5) The server will run on the port specified
+6) The server will run on the port specified

 ### Project structure
 1) `src/app.ts`: the server, which runs with `node`